 I am from a small community outside of Knoxville, Tennessee called Friendsville.
 I graduated from William Blount High School in 2014.
 After high school, I attend Western Kentucky University in Bowling Green, Kentucky where I got my meteorology degree.
 During my time at WKU, I jumped at every opportunity that was given to me.
 I was lucky enough to intern at WVLT-TV in Knoxville with Heather Haley and David Aldrich.
 I was also one of eight students that were chosen to go on WKU’s Storm Chase trip, which is a course provided by the university.
 This trip was a one of a kind learning experience that embarked across the Great Plains to study severe weather.
 During this two-week trip, I was able to practice forecasting some of the world’s most extreme and hazardous weather events.
 During the last six months of pursuing my degree, I was fortunate enough to land my first job at WNKY-TV where I was the evening weather forecaster.

-I’m currently the Weekend Evening Meteorologist on the Sky Alert Weather Team here at WYMT and I could not be more thrilled.
+I’m currently the Chief Meteorologist on the Sky Alert Weather Team here at WYMT and I could not be more thrilled.
 I am originally from a small town in the mountains, so Hazard feels like home to me.
 When I’m not working I enjoy spending time with my friends and family.
 You can also find me watching Friends or The Office on rainy days.